slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 You may think of _FalconZero_ as a loading dock for malware.
 In other words, _FalconZero_ is comparable to an undetectable gun that will fire a bullet(payload) on the host machine.

-This is the reason it may not be classified as a malware per-se but rather a facilitator of sorts that helps the malware get undetected on the host.
+This is the reason it may not be classified as malware per se but rather a facilitator of sorts that helps the malware get undetected on the host.

 ## But there's plenty of tools that already do that.
 So what makes _FalconZero_ special?
 While there are many excellent existing projects, this is not designed to be a replacement for them.